-For this reason, cosmetics companies worldwide are facing unique pressures to bring their products to market quickly, while staying compliant with a wide array of regulatory requirements.
+For this reason, the cosmetics industry worldwide is facing unique pressures to bring its products to market quickly, while staying compliant with a wide array of regulatory requirements.

-Given the amount inputs and departments involved marketing just one product, it comes as no surprise that efficiently managing product claims can be especially challenging.
+Given the number of inputs and departments involved in marketing just one product, it comes as no surprise that efficiently managing product claims can be especially challenging.

-Still, the consequences of making false or misleading claims can be severe.
+Still, the consequences of making misleading or false claims can be severe.
 That’s why it’s essential for companies to explore modern solutions to track critical product claims information.

 What is a product claim?

 A product claim is a claim or statement that is made by a company to assert or state something as true fact in order to differentiate their products from competitors and/or be more desirable to consumers.

 Product claims are typically displayed on the product’s label.
 They may also be featured in marketing and/or advertising material.

 Put simply: Don’t make product claims you cannot substantiate.
 You should have reasonable grounds to believe that your claims are true and not misleading.
 Proof should be in the form of documented and credible scientific data, as opposed to unsubstantiated assumptions or statements which could cause severe, irreparable damage to your brand.

 5 consequences of making misleading or false advertising claims

 Businesses that make false or false advertising claims could face a variety of costly consequences: